zilexa/manjaro-gnome-post-install/README.md

-# Manjaro Gnome - The Out of The Box Experience _further improved_
+# Manjaro Gnome - The Out of The Box Experience _further improved_ zero post install configuration needed!

 Manjaro Gnome already has a very good Out-Of-The-Box Experience.
 This script will make it more intuitive, practical and easy to use by selecting sane preferences, replacing a few common applications and enabling features that one might expect to be enabled and configured by default.